officialgazette/big-picture/README.md

 2. **The publication configurator server:** The publication configuration server delivers the specific configurations per publication type.
 3. **The publication configurator:** The publication configurator is used for the basic configuration of the term catalog and client-specific configurations using a GUI.
 This tool has no direct technical connection to the publication configuration server, the exchange of the configs takes place via JSON files (s. "configuration files" below).
 4. **The configuration files:** The configuration files are primarily used as an exchange format between the publication configuration server and the publication configurator.
 There is a file for the terms catalog and a file for the tenant-specific publication type configuration.
-5. The temporary file store
+5. **The temporary file store:** The temporary file store (often somewhat misleading referred to as "the archive") ensures the persistence of publications beyond their expiration date.
+Long-term, legally binding archiving of publications should, however, take place in a long-term archive of the respective responsible tenant.

 ## Why a standard?
 The growing number of official publications in the official gazette portal shows that the introduction of a standard that applies to all possible types of publications is unavoidable.
 Today, official gazettes are already structured using a uniform publication type catalog with standardized publication elements.
 Based on a predefined catalog, the tenant can choose which publication types with which elements he wants to use for his official gazette.